-The ATR Indicator moves upward and down as cost moves in an advantage become bigger or smaller.
+The ATR Indicator moves upward and down as cost moves in; an advantage becomes bigger or smaller.

 A brand new ATR reading is calculated as every period passes.
 On a daily chart, a fresh ATR is calculated daily.
 These readings are plotted to make a consistent line, so dealers can observe how volatility has shifted over time.

 To figure out the ATR by hand, you have to first compute an accurate collection ranges (TRs).

 J. Welles Wilder, Jr., who developed the ATR, employed the following formula for following periods–following the first 14-period ATR was finished –to smooth out the information: